tlc033/n8n-installer/README.md

 ✅ [**Flowise**](https://flowiseai.com/) - A no-code/low-code AI agent builder that complements n8n perfectly, allowing you to create sophisticated AI applications with ease.

+✅ [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) - A powerful, node-based UI for Stable Diffusion workflows.
+Build and run image-generation pipelines visually, with support for custom nodes and extensions.

 ✅ [**Dify**](https://dify.ai/) - An open-source AI application development platform that provides comprehensive LLMOps capabilities, including workflow management, prompt engineering, RAG pipelines, and AI agent orchestration.
 Perfect for building production-ready AI applications.

 ✅ [**Qdrant**](https://qdrant.tech/) - A high-performance open-source vector store, specialized for AI.
 While Supabase also offers vector capabilities, Qdrant is included for its speed, making it ideal for demanding AI tasks.